Motorcycle Insurance NSW

-There are several important reasons why you should purchase motorcycle insurance, including:
+Besides this, there are several other important reasons why you should purchase motorcycle insurance, including:

 - Protects against essential risks.
-Fire, theft, collision, vandalism, third party liability and more – motorcycle insurance can protect your bike (and your wallet) against several common risks.
+Cover for Fire, theft, collision, vandalism, third party liability and more.
+There were 1,865 stolen motorcycles in NSW in 2017-18, according to the National Motor Vehicle Theft Reduction Council (NMVTRC) – so motorcycle insurance can protect your bike (and your wallet) against common risks.

-- Choose your level of cover.
+- Covers your pride & joy.
 There are three main types of motorcycle insurance cover available, allowing you to choose a policy that matches your cover needs and budget.
-Some insurers also provide specialist cover for unique motorcycles, such as vintage or classic machines, providing essential protection for your pride and joy.
+Some insurers also provide specialist cover for unique motorcycles, such as vintage or classic machines, which can be helpful for motoring enthusiasts throughout NSW.

 What should I consider when purchasing motorcycle insurance in NSW?